What is User-Generated Content? The Ultimate Guide to UGC Marketing

 They found customer-generated images tagged #Kmartaus and paired them side-by-side with the shoppable image tile as a way to compel email recipients to be inspired to purchase.

-Kmart Loved by YOU_UGC email
+Kmart UGC email

 Community emails